skybert/skybert-net/src/craftsmanship/giving-a-talk.md

 the [AIDA principle](https://en.wikipedia.org/wiki/AIDA_(marketing)):
 Attention, Interest, Desire, Action.

-**Attention**: get the attention of the audience.
+**Attention**: Get the attention of the audience.
 A picture, a joke, a quote.

-**Interest**: pique the interest of the audience.
+**Interest**: Pique the interest of the audience.
 How is your application different?
 How does your test framework find bugs faster?

-**Desire**: convince the audience that they want your solution, you're idea.
+**Desire**: Convince the audience that they want your solution, you're idea.
 How will it make their life's easier?
+How will it make your product better?

-**Action**: how can the audience try out your new program?
-View your new spreadsheet?
+**Action**: How can the audience try out your new program?
+Where can they view your new spreadsheet?

 ##  Ensure everyone can read your screen 👓